ChinGyi2019/PADC-IOS-BATCH-11-MOVIE-APP/README.md

 <h2> The Movie App<h2>

 <h4>This app is build for my Student projects.
 This app includes features like moives of ur favourite || searching of ur desire movies && your fav casts, etc.. </h4>
+  <p>This App inculdes technoloty like fetch from Netwrok, Caching with CoreData and display to view.</p>

   <h3>Special thanks to <a href ="https://www.themoviedb.org/"> The MovieDB </a> for giving me like a amazing experiences</h3>